FAQs concerning Ossett Lease Extensions

-• I would like to have my residential flat leasehold extension premium valued.
-The flat is in Ossett, and my lease will reach sixety seven years this January.
+• I would like to have my residential flat leasehold extension premium assessed.
+The flat is in Ossett, and my lease will reach 60 years this April.
 Could you advise me about the costs and time-frame to obtain your valuation?
 Also, do you represent your clients at the Tribunal court?

-• I am the registered owner of a ground floor flat in Ossett.
-The lease started in 1998 for 99 years.
+• I invested in buying a maisonette in Ossett.
+The start date for the lease was in 1998 for 99 years.
 Now I am wanting for a lease extension.
-I am uncertain about further expenses, could you tell me please how much I should expect to spend on this?
+I am uncertain about additional expenses, could you tell me please how much I should expect to spend on this?

 • Other Topics